To Do

 • Health and Wellness

-• Complete all required online and paper health forms and submit to Health Services via the portal.
+• Complete all required online health forms and submit to Health Services via the My Health Connection portal by December 15.

 • Domestic students whose home insurance does not meet the Massachusetts minimum coverage criteria, and all international students will be automatically enrolled in SHIP.